neondatabase/neon/docs/synthetic-size.md

 Synthetic size is calculated for the whole project, and includes all branches.
-There is no such thing as the size of a branch, because it is not straighforward to attribute the parts of size to individual branches.
+There is no such thing as the size of a branch, because it is not straightforward to attribute the parts of size to individual branches.

 ## Example: attributing size to branches